needle-tools/needle-tools.github.io/ar-simulation/Readme.md

 The same works for Point Clouds.
 (Tracked 3D Objects Coming Soon™)

+#### Working with Image Tracking?
+- just press play, if your scene uses image tracking a Simulated Tracked Image is generated for you.
+- if you're using more than one tracked image, generate them with Empty GameObject + SimulatedARTrackedImage of your choice (needs to be in a ReferenceImageLibrary of course)

 #### Want to test against a more complicated scenery?
 - add your geometry, ideally as Prefab